weleoka/discdex/README.md

 * Walks a directory (recursive) and its subdirectories and records all files found that match the fileType criteria.
 * Saves information on
+    - Path to device (supplied by user at prompt)
+    - Location device name (supplied by user at prompt)
+    - Path to file
-	- Name
+    - Name of file
     - File type
-	- Location disc name
-	- Full path to file
+    - Date modified
     - Size
-	- Date modified

 Specs and options: